 When traveling in the Himalayas, I recommend renting an SUV for more than 3 people and the same goes for higher altitudes also.

 These are various by which one can travel in India comfortably.
 I recommend choosing the ones wisely and mixing it up on your India trip.
 All the mediums will bring a lifetime of memories & unique experiences.

 Following these tips and tricks will help you travel in India like a local!
 Enjoy the victory of Indian travel.

 HAVE YOU TRAVELED TO INDIA?
 HOW DID YOU TRAVEL IN INDIA?
+Liked my tips about how to travel in India?
 WHAT DID YOU LIKE MOST ABOUT IT?
 TELL ME IN THE COMMENTS BELOW!